Trump officially recognizes Jerusalem as Israel's capital, orders US embassy move

 The U.S. officials said there are currently about 1,000 personnel in the embassy in Tel Aviv.
 They added that there is no facility in Jerusalem ready to serve as the embassy site, and it will take time to address security, design and cost concerns.

+“This decision reflects the president’s commitment to an ancient but enduring truth,” Netanyahu said.
+“The president’s decision is an important step toward peace, for there is no peace that doesn’t include Jerusalem as the capital of Israel.”

+He stressed there would be no change in the status quo at the holy sites and Israel will ensure “freedom of worship” for all faiths.

-Ahead of the announcement, Trump spoke Tuesday with Palestinian President Mahmood Abbas, Jordanian King Abdullah and Israeli Prime Minister Benjamin Netanyahu.
+Ahead of the announcement, Trump spoke Tuesday with Palestinian President Mahmood Abbas, Jordanian King Abdullah and Netanyahu.

-Netanyahu has said he supports the U.S. moving its embassy.
-But Abbas has warned of the “gravity of consequences” should the move become official for “the peace process and security and stability in the region and world.”
+Abbas has warned of the “gravity of consequences” should the move become official for “the peace process and security and stability in the region and world.”

-Turkish President Recep Tayyip Erdogan warned that moving the capital was a “red line” for Muslims, and such an action could result in Turkey severing diplomatic ties with Israel.
+Turkish President Recep Tayyip Erdogan warned that recognizing the capital as Jerusalem was a “red line” for Muslims, and such an action could result in Turkey severing diplomatic ties with Israel.

 The controversy surrounding the move of the embassy dates back decades.
 A law passed in 1995 under the Clinton administration considers Jerusalem the capital, and even mandates the move of the embassy there.